 1. Overview 1

 2. Acting in the Public Interest 3

 3. Integrity and Independence 4

 4. Transparency 5

 5. Confidentiality 5

 6. Participation of Members 6

 7. Speaking up 7

-8. Fairness 7
+8. Fairness and Equality 8

 9. Management of potential Conflicts of Interest 8

-10. Registration of Interests .
-11
+10. Registration of Interests 11

-11. Public Conduct and Communications .
-12
+11. Public Conduct and Communications 12

-Appendix 1 - Acknowledgement of the provisions of the Acknowledgement of the provisions of the Code of Conduct .
-13
+Acknowledge ment of the provisions of the Code of Conduct 14

-for the Policir ng Authority .
-13
+for the Policir ng Authority 14

-Appendix 2 - List of certain relevant Acts and Codes .
-14
+Appendix 2 - List of certain relevant Acts and Codes

-Appendix 3 - Practice Note in relation to Canvassing 15
+Appendix 3 - Practice Note in relation to Canvassing